rolfosian/Starsector-VideoLib/README.md

   - Test with different encodings, use videos with a good balance of bitrate and keyframe density - will possibly see dramatic differences in seeking performance
   - Only use the `PlanetTexType.SHIELD` parameter for PlanetProjector if you are absolutely sure the planet wont be using, or obtaining a Planetary Shield during the projector's lifetime.
 Use `PlanetTexType.SHIELD2` if the planet has a shield, and it will replace the texture layer below it.
   - if using `PlanetTexType.SHIELD` or `PlanetTexType.SHIELD2`, black pixels are chroma keyed by the Planet Renderer and rendered transparent.
 Use this to your advantage for some cool effects
   - ***IMPORTANT***: As the projectors use threaded decoders, it is absolutely imperative to call the `finish()` method on the projector when you are done with it.
-Failure to do so will result in the decoder thread running indefinitely, the ringbuffer leaking memory, and the variables not being reset.
-It is especially important to do this for the `PlanetProjector` to reset the instance specific `PlanetSpec` clones.
+Failure to do so will result in the decoder thread running indefinitely, the ringbuffer leaking memory, and the variables not being reset in the case of `RingBandProjector`, `PlanetProjector`, `SpriteProjector` etc. It is especially important to do this for the `PlanetProjector` to reset the instance specific `PlanetSpec` clones.
 For standard Video UI Panels such as in the above example, if the `keepAlive` parameter is specified `true`, then you must manually call `finish()` on the projector to clean up when desired.
 Otherwise, if `keepAlive` is specified `false` then the projector will finish and clean itself up automatically as soon as it stops advancing (usually when the panel component is removed from its parent and stops rendering).

 ## TODO
 - Audio support coming soon™, hopefully. impl TBD `AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA` Do NOT use the current audio stuff; it does not work.